Discover The Big You

 Through Marriage Counseling & Individual Therapy

-The Big You is your authentic self - loving, calm, creative, and resilient.
-Sometimes life's challenges or past wounds keep you stuck in the 'little you' of anxiety, depression, or relationship struggles.
-My approach combines traditional therapy with Buddhist psychology principles to help you reconnect with your true essence.
+But sometimes life's challenges or past wounds keep you stuck in the 'little you' of anxiety, depression, or relationship struggles.

 I Specialize In: